 Admission applications should be submitted as early as possible, but no later than the program deadline for the term an applicant plans to begin study.
-All applicants for graduate admission must submit the appropriate application and fee.
+All applicants for graduate admission must submit an application and fee, and official transcripts of academic credits from schools attended as required by their program of study.
 Seattle University alumni are eligible for an application fee waiver.
-Official transcripts of academic credits from schools attended should be provided as required by the program of study.
-Transcripts must be received by Seattle University in sealed envelopes as originally sent by each issuing institution or received electronically via secured institution to institution system to be regarded as official.
-For an application to be considered complete and eligible for consideration, applicants must also submit by the program deadline all forms and documents as requested by individual programs and the Office of Graduate Admission.
+Transcripts must be received by Seattle University in sealed envelopes as originally sent by each issuing institution or received electronically via secured institution to institution system to be considered official.
+For an application to be considered complete and eligible for consideration, applicants must also submit by the program deadline all forms and documents as requested by individual programs and the Graduate Admission Office.

-Applicants are not officially admitted graduate students until the Office of Graduate Admission issues a formal notification of admission.
+Applicants are not officially admitted graduate students until the Office of Graduate Admission issues a formal letter of acceptance.
 An applicant’s acceptance of an admission offer constitutes a commitment by the student to abide by university policies, rules and regulations.

 Applicants are expected to fully and truthfully complete all information requested by the university in connection with the admission application, and to supplement the application if any information changes between submission of the application and enrollment.
 False or misleading information or material omissions in connection with the application process will result in denial of admission, withdrawal of admission, dismissal, cancellation of course credit or other appropriate action as determined by the university.